 Note that the additional functionality added with iOS 13 also applies to previous generations of the iPhone.
 However, unlike the iPhone Xr, the iPhone 7, 8 and X don't have background tag scanning and still require an App to scan NFC tags.
 Seritag understand that this requirement is not likely to change and 'native' tag scanning will only be available on the iPhone Xr and future generations of the iPhone.

-Can the iPhone Xr encode NFC tags ?
+Can the iPhone Xr write/encode NFC tags ?

 Yes, providing the latest iOS 13 is installed.